ChromiumOS-Guy/SuperPatcherGSI/README.md

 # SuperPatcherGSI
-Automated Script to Patch a Super.img with a GSI in python 3 (I am open to pull requests if you have any)
+Automated Script to Patch a Super.img with a GSI in python 3,

+I am open to pull requests (to indev-release) if you have any.

 Linux/Windows 64-bit ONLY